 The Purchasing Division operates in strict compliance with federal and state laws, local laws and regulations, internal policies and professional purchasing principles.
-To uphold its responsibility and accountability in the expenditure of public funds, the office maintains a competitive bidding process in accordance with the city's Purchasing Code, below, from Chapter 2, Article IV, of the Complete Code of City Ordinances.
+To uphold its responsibility and accountability in the expenditure of public funds, the office maintains a competitive bidding process in accordance with the city's Purchasing Code, below, from Chapter 2, Article VI, Division 2, of the Complete Code of City Ordinances.

 Sec.
 2-241.
 Purchasing agent; specified duties.

 The city manager, or an officer of the city designated by the city manager, shall be the purchasing agent for the city.
 He shall be responsible for:

 (1) The purchase of supplies, materials and equipment and contractual services required by any office, department or agency of the city government.

 (2) The storage and distribution of all supplies, materials and equipment required by any office, department or agency of the city government.

 (3) Establishing written specifications, whenever practicable, for supplies, materials and equipment required by any office, department or agency of the city government.
 Such specifications shall be definite and certain and shall permit competition.

 (4) Maintaining, whenever practicable, a perpetual inventory record of all materials, supplies or equipment stored in store rooms or warehouses.

 (5) Soliciting and maintaining an up-to-date list of qualified suppliers who have requested their names to be added to a "bidders list."
 The purchasing agent shall have authority to remove temporarily the names of vendors who have defaulted on their quotations, attempted to defraud the city or who have failed to meet established specifications or delivery dates.